NIWC Atlantic Engineer Wins Stars and Stripes BEYA Award

 A Naval Information Warfare Center (NIWC) Atlantic engineer received a 2023 Stars and Stripes U.S. Federal Agency Leadership Award Feb.
 10 as part of the 38th annual Black Engineer of the Year (BEYA) STEM Conference in National Harbor, Maryland.

-Claire Commodore-Wheeler, NIWC Atlantic’s specialty and tactical networks manager, was presented the award during the BEYA Stars and Stripes dinner for her leadership and impact on NIWC Atlantic’s STEM [Science, Technology, Engineering and Mathematics] initiatives.
+Claire Commodore-Wheeler, NIWC Atlantic’s Specialty and Tactical Networks manager, was presented the award during the BEYA Stars and Stripes dinner for her leadership impact on NIWC Atlantic’s STEM [Science, Technology, Engineering and Mathematics] initiatives.

 “The fact that my team covertly gathered information and then took the time to submit the award means the world,” Commodore-Wheeler said.
 “It means that all the work that I and my team have done over the years actually matters, that we’ve made people’s lives better and we’ve had an impact on our workforce and will have an even greater effect on our future workforce.